 This amplifier is in keeping with the brand’s long-standing character and its refined, full-bodied identity.
 This performance retains confidence and even-handed tone throughout the register, regardless of its source material.

-The closest competition comes in the form of Sony’s capable STR-DN1080, winner of a What Hi-Fi?
-Product of the Year Award in 2017.
+The closest competition comes in the form of the Sony STR-DN1080, a multiple What Hi-Fi?
+Award winner.

 Though it is difficult to imagine a more detailed or expressive home cinema amp than the Sony being built for the money any time soon, it and this Denon have differing talents, and are likely to appeal to different audiences.